inwtx/Speedy-Directory-Changer/README.md

 # This Linux script makes it easier to switch to sub-directories.
 # It works in conjunction with the .bashrc file.
 It can only list
 # up to 34 directories.
 Place this script contents into a file
 # called 'CD.sh' and make it executable.
-It should reside in any
+It can reside in any
 # folder that contains subfolders.
 You can setup 'CD.sh' by running
 # 'CD.sh y' first to load all subfolders (up to 34) within the base
 # folder that you have placed CD.sh in.
 Then run './CD.sh' and you